-The most profound changes to BC's forests in this century are expected to be the result of more frequent and severe natural disturbances.21 In the Kamloops TSA, the area influenced by natural disturbances could double over the next century, with drought, fire and insects expected to be primary disturbance agents.22 Disturbances can cascade as, for example, drought-stressed trees are more susceptible to insects and disease, leading to increased mortality and relatively open stands with ladder fuels that support large wildfires.
-In the Thompson-Okanagan, hotter, drier summers, coupled with increased mortality due to drought stress and insects, will increase fire hazard.
-Fires are projected to be larger, more intense and more frequent.
-Forested ecosystems in the region are already undergoing massive shifts in structure due to loss of mature lodgepole and ponderosa pines to mountain and western pine beetles.
-Mortality due to Armillaria root rot will likely decrease in dry ecozones and increase in the transition ecozones.
-Douglas-fir will likely experience increased mortality from the tussock moth and the bark beetle.
-Drought will also impact grasslands.
+The most profound changes to BC's forests in this century are expected to be the result of more frequent and severe natural disturbances.18 In the Cariboo, drought, fire and insects are expected to cause the most disturbances.
+Disturbances can cascade as, for example, drought-stressed trees are more susceptible to insects and disease, leading to increased mortality and relatively open stands with ladder fuels that support large wildfires.
+Changes in climatic conditions support range expansion of forest pests that are currently limited by climate.
+Fewer extreme cold events will occur to inhibit insect outbreaks.
+Cariboo ecosystems are already undergoing massive shifts due to loss of mature lodgepole pine to the mountain pine beetle.
+Douglas-fir will likely experience continued and increased mortality from the tussock moth, the Douglas-fir bark beetle and the Western spruce budworm.